arnehilmann/tccai/README.md

 * the elixir shell allows changes to the running AI

-* provides a small web server, showing a simple dashboard (unit list, resources, map overview)
+* provides a simple dashboard, with list of units, resources info, and map overview

 TODO
 ----